 Distance to Kuta Beach 7.5km; to Ubud 36km

 Taxi A taxi to Bali's most popular beach towns of Kuta and Seminyak costs around IDR Rp120,000 to IDR Rp150,000 and takes around 20 minutes.
 There is a pre-paid taxi counter outside arrivals with fixed prices to destinations around the south of the island.Back to top

 Located on the equator, Bali enjoys sunshine just about all year round, especially in the coastal areas.
 The rainy season from October to March means it tends to rain for just a few hours a day, though cloudy skies may last longer.
 Temperatures dip as you head towards the mountains of central Bali.

-The annual Kite Festival takes place in July.
+Two of Bali's main festivals include the annual Kite Festival in July and the Ubud Writers Festival opens in new window in October.
 And all year long, you’re likely to stumble on Balinese Hindu religious ceremonies, held to celebrate almost every aspect of life – if you’re lucky, you might even witness the famed Ngaben/Pelebon cremation ceremony, which tends to involve thousands of people.Back to top

-Aside from the Sarbagita bus and several privately owned shuttle buses, there’s no reliable public transportation in Bali.
-The most convenient way to get around is to hire a private car and driver, the fee for which is charged by the day (for 8-10 hours).
-You can also rent a scooter and motor around like a true local for just IDR50,000 per day.Back to top
+For longer trips, hire a private car and driver, the fee for which is charged by the day (8-10 hours) – you'll need to negotiate, but expect to pay around IDR Rp500,000 to IDR Rp800,000 per day.
+You can also rent a scooter and motor around like a true local for around IDR Rp50,000 per day.Back to top